Threat Level Midnight: Reception

-IGN writer Cindy White awarded the episode a 9 out of 10—denoting an "amazing" episode—and praised the self-awareness of Michael Scott and Steve Carell's performance.
+IGN writer Cindy White awarded the episode a 9 out of 10—calling it "amazing"—and praised the self-awareness of Michael Scott and Steve Carell's performance.
 She ultimately said the episode was good enough to be Carell's last episode.
 Bonnie Stiernberg of Paste wrote that "there wasn’t a ton of action this week, but it was just enough to keep Michael’s personal growth on our radar as we continue to brace ourselves for his grand finale."

 Dan Forcella of TV Fanatic awarded the episode five out of five stars, and called it one of "the best episodes in years".
 Forcella praised the "continuity and callbacks".
 He also noted that the tension between Michael and Holly was "easing the viewers towards the end of Carrell's [sic] stay at The Office".
 Alan Sepinwall wrote that, despite the episode being "goofy ... silly, and [and] about as nonsensical as the film itself", "Threat Level Midnight" was "a fun, sweet tour through the history of the Michael Scott era".

 Myles McNutt of The A.V.
 Club awarded the episode a "B" and wrote that "there is no question that [it] is a fan service."
 He called it a "mixed bag"; on one hand, he noted that some of the scenes were clever, such as Darryl's opinion on portraying a black president before Obama was elected.
 On the other hand, he felt that Michael's "juvenile" response to Holly was uncharacteristic, and the "oddly high production values and camera work" were unrealistic for the show.
 He also felt the inclusion of some characters—such as Roy, Jan, or Karen—did not make sense in the context of the series.
 He concluded that while the episode had issues, "the actual content of Threat Level Midnight was successful in more ways than I had expected".
 Rick Porter of Zap2it gave the episode a mixed review, saying that it "had moments that were a huge amount of fun, both inside Michael's labor of love and in people's reaction to it.
 But it also felt a little bit clip-showy."